sambitek/cybersecurity-portfolio/README.md

 - Matched hashes against a wordlist

 Result:
-- Successfully recovered a weak password from the hash
+- Investigated and recovered a weak password from the hash

 Key Insight:
 Weak passwords are highly vulnerable to dictionary-based attacks, emphasizing the need for strong password policies.